atxwang/atxwang.github.io/_posts/reflections on year 1/ea_essay.md

 **Veganism--- "ethical consumption"**
 -
-unsure if this is a nuclear take, but i think one of the greatest failures of the modern left (especially the environmental left) is the complete ignorance on veganism.
+possible nuclear take ah, but i think one of the greatest failures of the modern left (especially the environmental left) is the complete ignorance on veganism.

-a lot of idiotic online politics discourse is dominated by conservatives
+a lot of idiotic online politics discourse is dominated by conservatives accusing leftists of hypocrisy for simply living in a society: "if child labor bad, why use iPhone (product of child labor)? if

 **Longtermism, philosophy, and more opaque benefits** -